Cosmos calls itself the Internet of Blockchains. So what is Cosmos Crypto exactly?

 Like many in the space, they believe that blockchains can have a positive impact on society.

 They would like to take all the learnings around how tokens incentivize certain behaviors and apply them to global problems such as climate change, land use, and so on.

 They also view the distributed nature of Cosmos as key to this.

 Instead of one global solution, building on Cosmos allows people to develop more diverse solutions to meet region-specific problems.

-In next few years Ethan expects there will be thousands of IBC chains that allow different blockchains to connect to each other.
+In the next few years, Ethan expects there will be thousands of IBC chains that allow different blockchains to connect to each other.

 11/11.Wrapping up Cosmos crypto